-Almost all performances were awesome, almost!, but in the end we’re left with nothing but a bunch of gangster like bosses and a predictable love story that has no depth.
-Maybe my frustration comes from what I imagined it would be, since the script in my head was so much better (even tho it would have been predictable too), but at least we could have had some depth to it.
-The only deepness in this story was Daniel Choi’s performance and Kang Ji Hwan’s.
+Almost all performances were awesome, almost!
+But in the end we’re left with nothing but a bunch of gangster-like bosses.
+Also a predictable love story that has no depth.
+Maybe my frustration comes from what I imagined it would be.
+Since the script in my head was so much better (even tho it would have been predictable too).
+But at least we could have had some spice to it.
+The only deepness in this story was Daniel Choi and Kang Ji Hwan’s performances.
 That’s it.

 I already wrote a synopsis when I quoted the trailer on a previous post, but they tend to change after watching the actual thing, so I’ll do it again.

-A conglomerate CEO has suffered from a heart disease since birth, he already had a transplant but now after an accident he needs another to save his life.
+A conglomerate CEO has suffered from a heart disease since birth.
+He already had a transplant but now after an accident he needs another to save his life.
 His girlfriend and also his secretary stays by him at all times, but his family doesn’t even know about her.
 To get a new heart for this man, the family finds an orphan that luckily for them (and the writers) is a match.
 So in order to kill him and steal his heart they pose as his long lost parents.

-They take him in as the new son and since their real son wouldn’t give up before they can kill him, they make him the new CEO.
+They take him in as the new son and since their real son wouldn’t give up before they can kill him.
+They make him the new CEO.
 When the real son wakes up, that’s where the dance begins.

 Starring in Big Man

-There is no way I would recommend this drama if there were another list of actors involved, but since both leads are two of my favorites, maybe you will feel like I did, that I couldn’t leave it out of my list.
+There is no way I would recommend this drama if there were another list of actors involved.
+But since both leads are two of my favorites, maybe you will feel like I did, that I couldn’t leave it out of my list.
 Anyways, as usual, is really up to you if you want to watch it.